Introduction to splines2

 which boosted the computational performance.

-In the remaining of this vignette, we illustrated the basic usage of most functions in the package through examples.
-See the package manual for the details of function usage.
+In the remainder of this vignette, we illustrate the basic usage of most functions in the package through examples.
+We refer readers to Wang and Yan (2021) for a more formal introduction to the package with applications to shape-restricted regression.
+See the package manual for more details about function usage.

 library(splines2)